 MPG’s focus is not limited to the wars in Iraq and Afghanistan.
-All the members abhor the prospect of nuclear war and the very existence of nuclear weapons.
-Consequently MPG has developed close relations with ICAN, the International Campaign Against Nuclear Weapons.
+All members abhor the prospect of nuclear war and the very existence of nuclear weapons.
+Consequently MPG has developed close relations with the International Campaign Against Nuclear Weapons (ICAN).

 As well, MPG has regularly joined events to mark the International Day of Peace (September 21, each year).

-More recently, MPG has taken up the issue of drones and Australia’s alleged involvement in ‘extra-judicial executions’ through drone attacks on countries that are not Australia’s enemies.
+More recently, MPG has taken up the issue of drones and Australia’s alleged involvement in ‘extra-judicial executions’ through drone attacks on countries that pose no threat to Australia.

 The group has also campaigned against the stationing of US marines in Darwin.

 A primary focus of MPG’s attention (the thread that connects all its activities) is the alliance between Australia and the US and the need for an independent foreign policy.

 MPG is affiliated with the Australian Anti-Bases Campaign Coalition (AABCC), the Independent and Peaceful Australia Network (IPAN) and the Gallipoli Centenary Peace Campaign (GCPC).

 You can request information about MPG’s campaigns and activities by using the contact form here.